 While bragging about the trials and tribulations of killing furry animals, the subject arose of how merciful each one really was.
-The idea was that each would limit themselves in the slaughter by allowing some measure of grace to the poor animal in the sights.
-But in reality it turned out to be just another euphemism for "mine is bigger than yours" and yet another cog in the "Mr. Badass" contest.
+The idea that a Bad Ass is merciful is a joke to begin with and shows just how ignorant males in rut can be.
+The fact that each would limit themselves in the slaughter by allowing some measure of grace to the poor animal in the gun sight is ludicrous.
+In reality, the argument had nothing to do with mercy and was just another euphemism for "mine is bigger than yours"; and yet another cog in the "Mr. Bad Ass" contest.

-A hunting trip was planned.
-As they all were in school the next day they decided to congregate the following afternoon.
+They decided to congregate the following afternoon.
 The idea was a grand hunt for game.
 Each would hunt until dark.
-They would all gather after the hunt around the campfire and see just who was "Mr. Badass".
+After the hunt they would all gather around the campfire and see just who was "Mr. Bad Ass".
+There was no restriction on weapons except that shotguns were not allowed, rifled barrels only.
+Caliber was at the discretion of the hunter.
 All three agreed that the game of choice would be squirrel.
-They were small, slinky, quick, a perfect subject for the next step of the contest.
+They were small, slinky, and quick; a perfect subject for the next step of the contest.
 No one asked the squirrel.

 Thirty minutes and several more "loosen up" shots later, the infantry man showed.
 As he noticed the not so sharp state of his competitor he decided to cut him some slack and "loosen up" as well.
 Thirty more minutes later, the redneck showed up complaining about the ticket that the asshole sheriff in Horatio had given him.
 He was stopped for speeding but after seeing the weapon on the gun rack...loaded...he had to go spend some quality time in the sheriff's cruiser while having his license run through the wants and warrants.
 Good thing he did not find the Southern Comfort in the glove box...already opened with some "loosen up" missing.

-All three were gathered at the campfire.
-Discussion about the local sheriff and the day's timber cursing session flowed back and forth.
-There was more "loose up" passed around, more discussion, and more proclamations of being "Mr. Badass".
+All three men were gathered at the campfire.
+Discussion about the local sheriff and the day's timber cruising session flowed back and forth.
+There was more "loose up" passed around, more discussion, and more proclamations of being "Mr. Bad Ass".
 But none declared a start to the competition.
 They had "loosened up" too much.
 Before they realized it, it was dark.
-What now?

-The truck lights scanned down the road at what appeared to be a much slower speed than the truck was moving.
-The rattling of the old truck was suprassed only by the noise coming from the hole in the exhause manifold.
-It was a wonder there was an animal within a half mile of the rackett.
 Nevertheless, a poor rabbit got caught in the headlights.
 Let's call him Buggs.
 Buggs jerked left, jerked right, froze!
-The nose of the truck dipped toward the road as the driver slammed on the breaks.
-The dust continued its wispy journey down the road past the marksmen, past the driver, past headlights and obscuring Buggs.
-The three marksmen slammed forward and down striking top of the truck lifting their feet off the bed and busting their guts into the back of the cab.
-The redneck's rifle went off again, 2 rounds, 0 kills.
+The nose of the truck dipped toward the road as the driver locked up the breaks.
+The dust continued its wispy journey past the marksmen, past the driver, past headlights then obscuring Buggs.
+The three marksmen were slammed forward busting their guts on the back of the cab and down striking top of the truck lifting their feet off the bed.
+Mr. Two Shot Redneck's rifle went off again, 2 rounds, 0 kills.
 Dude, by your rules, you're done.

 Oblivious to the damage to his truck the driver slammed the accelerator to the floor.
 His attempts to keep Buggs in the high beams were fruitless.
-Yet he endeavored to persevere and kept his foot in it.
-All three marksmen fell into the bed of the truck.
+Yet, he endeavored to persevere and kept his foot in it.
+All three marksmen fell into the bed of the truck swearing like sailors.

-Darkness, an unknown road, a whole bunch of "loosen up", and maybe toss in a bit of vengeance and ignorance all make for a grand ending to the night.
+Darkness, an unknown road, a whole bunch of "loosen up", maybe toss in a bit of vengeance and ignorance all made for a grand ending to the night.
 Buggs exited stage left.
-I often like to think that Buggs stopped to watch the coming spectacle.
+I like to think that the rabbit stopped to watch the coming spectacle.

-In the instant the back window suffered its demise, steam began to erupt from the hole in the radiator hose.
-Flying glass and a steam the geyser erupting up through the bullet hole in the hood diverted the driver's attention.
+In the same instant that the back window suffered its demise, steam began to erupt from the hole in the radiator hose.
+Flying glass and a steam geyser erupting up through the bullet hole in the hood diverted the driver's attention.
 In that fraction of a second a 90 degree left turn in the road knocked on the door.
-But the driver was not fast enough in opening it.
-As the steering wheel was jerked left the front right tire dug in to the dirt.
-The driver had a brief realization of success as the truck turned.
+But the driver was not home.
+As the steering wheel was jerked left the right front tire dug in to the dirt.
+The driver had a brief sensation of success as the truck begin to turn.

-The realization was crushed by the sudden awareness that the rear of the truck was quickly going to pass the front.
+His realization was crushed by the sudden awareness that the rear of the truck was going to quickly pass the front.
 The right rear tire slipped into the ditch as the truck turned sideways.

-The truck slid down the road sideways for a short distance dropping speed as it went, that is, until the rear tire caught on a rock flipping the truck onto its side at the precise instant it came to a stop.
-The driver was tossed out of his driving position only to be left clinging to the steering wheel like a 6 year old kid on the monkey bars, dangling like a side of beef ready for the saw.
+The truck slid down the road sideways for a short distance rapidly dropping speed as it went; that is until the rear tire caught on a rock flipping the truck onto its side at the precise instant it came to a stop.
+The driver was tossed out of his driving position only to be left clinging to the steering wheel like a 6 year old kid on the monkey bars or a dangling side of beef ready for the saw.

 One Shot Choctaw was tossed unceremoniously into a mud hole and destiny.
 Cradling his .30-06 rifle like a child, it took several attempts for him to get up right.
-It might have helped if only he had just let loose of the '06.
-He reached the road and realized that he had not even fired his weapon.
-Silhouetted by the mingling dust in the glow of the headlights, out of sheer frustration he raised his rifle high, let out a tribal scream, and pulled the trigger.
+His destiny might have been different had he just let loose of the '06.
+Reaching the road he realized that he had not even fired his weapon.
+Standing in the road silhouetted by the mingling dust in the glow of the headlights, he raised his rifle high in one hand.
+Out of shear frustration he let out a tribal scream, and pulled the trigger.
 The mud clogged barrel exploded.
 He is now known as "Lefty".